-- Students interested in developing their practical and technical skills in a hands-on way
+- Are interested in developing their practical and technical skills in a hands-on way

-- Able to do exams, but like being able to back this up with coursework
+- Are able to complete exams, but like being able to back this up with coursework

-- Willing to work hard in and out of lessons to develop skills compatible with the course
+- Are willing to work hard in and out of lessons to develop skills compatible with the course

 - Like science and are open-minded and interested in the world around them

 - Aim to work in practically any career where other people are involved

 - Wish to progress in employment areas such as Teaching, Social Work, Counselling, Police or Medicine

 This course is assessed by exams and coursework.
 The Units are:

 - Biological: The study of genes, chemicals and brain structure affects behaviour.